Phishing is a type of email scam. The sender pretends to be a trustworthy organisation — like a bank or government agenc

 - If a friend asks you for money on social media, call or email them to confirm their request is legitimate — don’t pay without checking first.

 - Turn on multifactor authentication for your online accounts.

 - Choose unique passwords for your online accounts — don’t use the same password for every account you have.
-Consider using a password manager like KeePass to manage them.
+Consider using a password manager as well.

 - Don’t click on web links sent by someone you don’t know, or that seem out of character for someone you do know.
 If you’re not sure about something, contact the person you think might have sent it to check first.

 - Don’t pay invoices for any goods or services that you didn’t ask for or receive.
 Be wary if a company you often deal with changes their account payment details unexpectedly.
 If you’re unsure about an invoice, call the business directly to check the details before you pay.

 - Get a regular credit report to check that no accounts have been opened in your name without your knowledge.